 We’ve got the five tips that’ll keep your work and love life harmonious — and YOU sane!

-The good news is prioritizing doesn’t mean sacrifice.
+The good news is prioritising doesn’t mean sacrifice.
 It means adjustment.
 And by building a strong foundation for both your romantic and work life, you can prevent disruption when priorities shift.

 Step one: Make sure that both your significant other and your coworkers know that they’re a valuable part of your life.
 When both understand that they are mutually valuable, staying late at the office doesn’t mean that you’d rather be at work, nor does taking a personal day mean you don’t care about your job.